Welcoming and Affirming Environment

 Growing

-Our classrooms have some things that represent our cultures, identities, interests, and accomplishments.
+Our classrooms have some things that represent our identities, cultures, interests, and accomplishments.

 Utilizing